Kentucky Arts and Crafts

 In and Around Lexington: Traditions Old and New

-Your "craft tour of the Bluegrass" begins in Lexington.
-Artique carries the work of hundreds of American artists.
-Artique, at Lexington Green off Nicholasville Road (859-272-8802), has everything from fine jewelry to birdhouses.
+Your “craft tour of the Bluegrass” begins in Lexington at two unique stores.
+Artique, at Lexington Green off Nicholasville Road (859-272-8802) has everything from fine jewelry to birdhouses.
 Everything is American made.
 Downtown, Rachel Savane produces wearable art from silver and gemstones.
-At her downtown shop you can see her signature line featuring the colorful and varied Kentucky Agate, the official state rock.
-(Savane Silver, 130 North Broadway; 859-455-8111)
+Her signature line features the colorful and varied Kentucky Agate, the official state rock (Savane Silver, 130 North Broadway; 859-455-8111).

 If you're interested in a handmade quilt (or in learning to make one), stop by Quilter's Square (140 Moore Drive, off Nicholasville Road; 859-278-5010).
 In addition to selling quiltmaking and smocking supplies, owner Mary Charles sells quilts on consignment.
 The new W.T.
 Young Library on the University of Kentucky campus maintains a collection of quilts on the top floor.
 Donated by Dr. Wade Hall, a folk art aficionado, most were created within 100 miles of Lexington.
 (859) 257-0500.